Double Indemnity: Writing

 Chandler was a recovering alcoholic.
 Wilder said that "He was in Alcoholics Anonymous...I drove him back into drinking."
 An embittered Chandler wrote in The Atlantic Monthly in November 1945 that "The first picture I worked on was nominated for an Academy Award...but I was not even invited to the press review held right in the studio."
 Wilder responded, "How could we?
 He was under the table drunk..."
 Wilder's experience with Chandler drew him to adapt Charles R. Jackson's novel The Lost Weekend, about an alcoholic writer, as his next film; Wilder wanted the film "to explain Chandler to himself."
 Library of America included the Double Indemnity screenplay in its second volume of Chandler's work, Later Novels and Other Writings (1995).

 Cain was impressed with the screenplay, calling it "the only picture I ever saw made from my books that had things in it I wish I had thought of.
 Wilder's ending was much better than my ending, and his device for letting the guy tell the story by taking out the office dictating machine – I would have done it if I had thought of it."

+Wilder and Chandler made several significant changes to the character of Walter beyond the name change from Huff to Neff.
+Literary critic Paul Skenazy has observed that the screenwriters shifted the focus of the story away from the lovers' passion and toward the conflict of loyalties it produces, particularly in Neff's fraught relationship with Keyes.
+The novella presents a simpler two-person dynamic between Walter and Phyllis, whereas the film transforms the story into a three-way relationship in which Neff is positioned between the two, pulled in opposite directions by desire and professional loyalty.
+The insurance company's name was also changed from Cain's original General Fidelity of California to the more fatalistic Pacific All-Risk, a detail critics have noted as reflecting the film's deeper pessimism about institutional life and the vulnerability of ordinary men within corporate structures.